-An important caveat to the above findings is that our results could be biased based on unobserved factors that affect school modality offerings or choices to attend in-person schooling and are also related to COVID spread in communities.
+Finally, we are cautious about overinterpretation of the point estimates given the strong possibility that our results could be biased based on unobserved factors that affect school modality offerings or choices to attend in-person schooling and are also related to COVID spread in communities.
 Our findings from models that include district or county fixed effects help account for unobserved heterogeneity and are broadly consistent with the OLS in terms of the insignificance of the findings for in-person schooling.
 Because these models are also somewhat imprecisely estimated, we employ a bounding exercise suggested by Altonji et al. (2005) and Oster (2019) to assess the degree to which our main results may be biased by unobserved factors that are correlated both with instructional modality decisions and community spread.
-This exercise suggests the OLS findings on in-person modality likely represents an upper bound on the true relationship.
+This exercise suggests the OLS findings on in-person modality likely represent an upper bound on the true relationship.
 In other words, if the estimates from our OLS models are biased, it is likely in the direction that would overstate rather than understate the relationship between in-person modality and COVID spread.
 All together these results across multiple model specifications that address different types of statistical bias suggest that we can reasonably rule out modest positive average causal effects of modality on COVID spread in communities with low to moderate levels of pre-existing COVID case rates.